mrkschan/c10k-experiment/README.md

             :
             :

 The socket object `conn` is first serialized and then sent to the child process via a `Queue`.
 Behind the `Queue`, there is another pair of sockets created to send and receive serialized objects.
-As a result, a large block of time is spent on serializing/de-serializing the objects when the volume of socket passing is high.
-(TODO: Can we send fd without using socket?)
+As a result, a large block of time is spent on serializing/de-serializing the objects when the volume of socket passing is high (TODO: Can we send fd without using socket?).

+In a typical web server implementations, e.g. Apache and Nginx, they provide a pre-fork model instead.
+Workers are forked from the master process and the listen socket is inherited from the master.
+A mutex is applied onto the listen socket to facilicate multiprocessing.
+Different workers would own different set of peer sockets and thus the socket passing overhead is prevented.

 ==